antonhedstrom/prisma/docs/1.14/04-Reference/02-Service-Configuration/02-prisma.yml/02-YAML-Structure.md

 #### Type

 The `hooks` property expects an **object**.
-The properties match the names of the currently availale hooks.
+The properties match the names of the currently available hooks.

 #### Examples